Your birth plan

 You’re likely to have ideas about the kind of atmosphere you want to create in the room you’re going to give birth.
 Below is a list of things you can often change to get the atmosphere that feels right for you, so look out for these things when researching local units.

 - Using a birth pool

 - Ability to control music and noise in the room

 - Flexibility for freedom of movement

 You may have other ideas about ways you can make the environment as comfortable as possible.
-Be sure to contact the unit in advance to run what you want by them so you aren’t disappointed when you arrive.
-Look up your local unit in the search to see what they offer to help you feel comfortable.
+Be sure to contact the unit in advance to see what they offer to help you feel comfortable, and run what you want by your midwife so you aren’t disappointed when you arrive.

 Foetal monitoring is the process of checking a baby’s heart rate during labour.

 Your midwife will check your baby’s heartbeat for one minute, every quarter of an hour, using a Sonicaid or Pinard stethoscope.
 This intermittent monitoring is the recommended practice for women with uncomplicated pregnancies.

 If health problems are spotted in the run-up to the birth or if your midwife is concerned about your baby’s heart rate during labour, they may recommend continuous foetal monitoring.
 Also known as CTG, continuous foetal monitoring is only available in labour wards (obstetric units) so if you’re in a birth centre or at home you will need to be transferred.

 You can request continuous monitoring but this isn’t usually recommended if you’re having a straightforward pregnancy.
 Discuss it with your midwife and note any specific preferences in your birth plan.